pulumi/pulumi-hugo/themes/default/content/blog/converting-bicep-to-pulumi/index.md

     let args = request.Args
     // conversion logic here
 ```
 In our case, we read the Bicep code from the in the source directory, convert it to PCL and write out the PCL code in the target directory.
-The Pulumi CrossCode takes care of the rest of the work of generating the target language code from the PCL code so that we don't have to worry about it.
+Then, Pulumi uses the built-in program generation facilities to take care of the rest of the work of generating the target language code from the PCL code so that we don't have to worry about language-specific details.
+The converter only knows how to generates PCL.

-To build the actual transformation from Bicep to PCL, I made use the of [Azure.Bicep.Core](https://www.nuget.org/packages/Azure.Bicep.Core) package available for dotnet which allowed me to parse the Bicep code and generate an typed Abstract Syntax Tree (AST) from the bicep code.
+To build the actual transformation from Bicep to PCL, I made use the of the [Azure.Bicep.Core](https://www.nuget.org/packages/Azure.Bicep.Core) package available for dotnet which allowed me to parse the Bicep code and generate a typed Abstract Syntax Tree (AST) from the bicep code.
 Building an AST from the source language allows us to easily traverse the tree, analyze it and symbolically rewrite pieces of it.
-Working at the AST level allows us to test source code transformation using structure rather than text.
+Working at the AST level alse makes it easy to test source code transformation using structure rather than text.
 Once we have obtained the Bicep AST, we transform it into a Pulumi AST that represents a PCL program.
 Finally we print out the Pulumi AST to a string and write it to the target directory.

+If you are curious about the specification of the AST that represents Bicep programs, head over to [this file](https://github.com/Zaid-Ajaj/pulumi-converter-bicep/blob/master/src/Converter/BicepParser.fs) from the source code.
+You will find types such as `BicepProgram` and `BicepSyntax` that model almost every aspect of Bicep code.

+As for the AST of PCL programs, you can find the type definitions [here](https://github.com/Zaid-Ajaj/pulumi-converter-bicep/blob/master/src/Converter/PulumiTypes.fs).

 The F# language is great for almost everything but is especially amazing for writing language converters because of its powerful pattern matching capabilities, and the ability to write code in a functional style.
 Many of us working at Pulumi are big fans of F#!